Synthetixio/snx-grants-dao/proposals/mintr-debt-analytics.md

 ## Title of proposal:
-Mintr Debt Analytics
+Mintr + DefiSnap Debt Analytics

 ## Description:
-Add Debt Tracking/Analytics to Mintr.
+Add debt tracking and anaylitics to Mintr and DefiSnap.

-Help minters understand their debt by isolating mints and burns from the on-chain debt.
+The goal of this proposal is to help minters understand their debt by isolating mints and burns from the on-chain debt.
-This will give a good idea to the minter on how the debt pool fluctuates.
+This will give the Minter a good idea on how the debt pool fluctuates.

 E.g.:
 I mint 100 sUSD and burn 50 sUSD.
 A day later my debt is at 52 sUSD.